 A multi-operator self-exclusion facility is being developed for online gambling companies, called GAMSTOP.
 The first phase of GAMSTOP includes a large number of online gambling websites (but not all) and is now available for consumers to sign up to at:

 Early registration will provide consumers with exclusion from those operators currently participating in the scheme with a single request - coverage will increase as more online gambling firms join the scheme.
-Ultimately all online gambling websites will be included in this scheme later this year.
+Ultimately all online gambling websites will be included in this scheme.

 Before this is available you can self-exclude with each of the online businesses that you gamble with.
 In addition to self-exclusion, you could consider blocking software which blocks access to gambling websites, as well as seeking help and support.